Alyssa S. Tilhou, MD, PhD

 Biography

 Dr. Tilhou is a family physician, addiction specialist and health services researcher in the Department of Family Medicine at Boston Medical Center.
-She is also the Assistant Research Director in the Department of Family Medicine.
+She is also the department's Research Director.
 Her research focuses on access and utilization of primary care and substance use services in low-income populations.
 Dr. Tilhou completed her medical education and doctorate in Population Health Sciences at the University of Texas Medical Branch, residency in family medicine at the Mountain Area Health Education Center in Asheville, NC, and a fellowship in Addiction Medicine at the University of Wisconsin.
 She is supported by a K08 from the National Institute on Drug Abuse.
-Other recent funding includes a BU CTSI pilot award to study disparities in buprenorphine quality indicators among BMC patients and a contract with the Wisconsin Department of Health Services through which she is evaluating disparities in telehealth uptake among WI Medicaid patients during the COVID-19 pandemic.
+Other recent funding includes a BU CTSI pilot award to study disparities in buprenorphine quality indicators among BMC patients and a contract with the Wisconsin Department of Health Services to evaluate the impact of a Section 1115 waiver on health care utilization and outcomes among Medicaid beneficiaries.

 Education